-SBNRI is a business partner of Yes Bank.
-NRIs can apply for an NRE/ NRO account with Yes Bank by clicking the below button.
+SBNRI is a business partner of Axis Bank and Yes Bank.
+NRIs can apply for an NRE/ NRO account with Axis Bank/ Yes Bank by clicking the button below.

-- SBI NRE account can be opened to remit your overseas earnings to India and convert it into Indian rupee (INR).
+- You can open this account to remit your overseas earnings to India and convert it into Indian rupee (INR).

 - Account can be opened either individually or jointly with other NRIs/ PIOs/ OCIs and close relatives on a ‘former or survivor’ basis.

-- SBI NRE accounts can be opened with zero balance.
+- SBI NRE savings accounts can be opened with zero balance.

 - However, customers need to maintain the required SBI NRI account minimum balance of Rs.
 1 lakh for metro/ urban areas and Rs.
 50,000 for semi-urban and rural areas, to avoid the charges for non-maintenance of minimum average balance.